echocardiograms

 The following is most likely to occur in the testing centre:

-• They may ask you to shift positions or hold your breath for a short period at particular intervals.
+- They may ask you to shift positions or hold your breath briefly at particular intervals.

 - Transoesophageal echocardiography

-Your doctor may recommend a transoesophageal echocardiography for more thorough imaging.
-The doctor guides a much smaller transducer down your neck through your mouth during this treatment.
-They will numb your throat to make the surgery more comfortable and to prevent the gag reflex.
+Your doctor may recommend transoesophageal echocardiography for more thorough imaging.
+A much smaller transducer is guided down your neck through your mouth during this treatment.
+The doctor will numb your throat to make the surgery more comfortable and to prevent the gag reflex.

 The transducer tube is inserted into your oesophagus, which connects your throat to your stomach.
 With the transducer behind your heart, your doctor can see any issues and image some heart chambers that the transthoracic echocardiography does not show.